ShareX/sharex.github.io/docs/image-editor.md

 ### Cut Out

 Remove a horizontal or vertical strip from the image and join the remaining parts.
 This is useful for shortening tall or wide screenshots by removing irrelevant space.

-### Image

-Insert another image as an annotation.
-You can also paste or drag image files into the editor.

 ## Keybinds